-It is estimated that the construction of the proposal would generate 1,465 FTE jobs and contribute \$194.2 million to construction sector GDP.
+Additionally, the proposed development would enable 209 additional dwellings, to be constructed by a third party.
+On the assumption that all 1,044 residential dwellings are constructed, the proposed development would generate 1,465 FTE jobs and contribute \$194.2 million construction sector GDP.